isabella232/mobile-services.es-ES/help/android/metrics.md

    Populated by `trackLocation` methods.

-   * Parámetros de Target/Datos contextuales de Analytics:
+   * Parámetros de Target/datos de contexto de Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`